Crestview Schools decide to go remote through middle of January

-COLUMBIANA, Ohio (WKBN) – Crestview Local Schools will be going remote through January 18.
+COLUMBIANA, Ohio (WYTV) – Crestview Local Schools will be going remote through January 18.

 In-person classes will resume January 19.